nxtwrld/aouros-www/AI_SESSION_ANALYSIS.md

 **Value:** Enhances clinical decision-making by providing comprehensive multi-perspective analysis that reduces diagnostic blind spots and improves patient outcomes

+#### Story 0.3A: Expert Refinement Stability (Minimal-Diff)

+**As a** Doctor
+**I want to** see iterative updates applied in place without diagram “jumping” **So that** I can reliably track how the analysis evolves each iteration

+**Acceptance Criteria:**
+- Node IDs persist across iterations; rephrases update labels only
+- Per-node action is recorded: prove, disprove, keep, rephrase, or remove
+- New nodes appear only on explicit add
+- Removals occur only after N suppressed rounds (hysteresis)
+- Change log shows per-node action and numeric changes to probability/priority/strength

+**Value:** Improves trust and readability by avoiding layout churn

 #### Story 0.2: Intelligent Medical History Integration

 **As a** Doctor treating a patient with complex medical history